-Q. Does the Declaration of a Statewide Disaster Emergency Due to Healthcare Staffing Shortages in the State of New York count as an extraordinary circumstance per 10 NYCRR § 415.13, providing that "a State or municipal emergency affecting the facility has been declared pursuant to Article 2-B of the Executive Law"?

-A. If the facility applies for a penalty reduction on the basis of a healthcare staffing shortage, and the Commissioner of Health has determined, in consultation with the Department of Labor, that there was an Acute Labor Supply Shortage in the area the facility is located in, the facility must complete the application Schedule B for an Acute Labor Supply Shortage.
+- Q. Does the Declaration of a Statewide Disaster Emergency Due to Healthcare Staffing Shortages in the State of New York count as an extraordinary circumstance per 10 NYCRR § 415.13, providing that "a State or municipal emergency affecting the facility has been declared pursuant to Article 2-B of the Executive Law"? - A. If the Commissioner of Health has determined, in consultation with the Department of Labor, that there was an Acute Labor Supply Shortage in the area the facility is located in, facilities may apply for a penalty reduction by completing the application Schedule B for an Acute Labor Supply Shortage.

-A facility may also consider whether any "extraordinary circumstance" may also apply, separate from the acute labor supply shortage, to warrant mitigation; in this case, the facility must also submit Schedule A. In the event that a facility cites the Governor's declaration/Acute Labor Shortage as a mitigating factor, the Department will first assess Schedule B to determine whether an Acute Labor Supply Shortage exists and the facility has, to the satisfaction of the department, demonstrated sufficient reasonable attempts to recruit staff and actions to ensure the health and safety of residents, before determining whether any other mitigating factors in Schedule A are implicated.
+Facilities may also consider whether any "extraordinary circumstance" may also apply, separate from the acute labor supply shortage, to warrant mitigation.
+In such case, the facility must also submit Schedule A. In the event that a facility cites the Governor's emergency declaration/Acute Labor Shortage as a mitigating factor, the Department will first assess Schedule B to determine whether an Acute Labor Supply Shortage exists and the facility has, to the satisfaction of the Department, demonstrated sufficient reasonable attempts to recruit staff and actions to ensure the health and safety of residents, before determining whether any other mitigating factors in Schedule A may also be implicated.

-Q. Can a facility qualify for mitigation in the context of an acute labor supply shortage if it has reduced admissions, but has not taken the extraordinary steps of suspending them entirely or transferring residents to another facility?

-- If a facility is required to transfer residents in order to qualify for mitigation, but the residents do not initiate the transfer, how does the facility comply with federal regulations at 42 CFR §483.15(c)(1)(i)? - If a facility is required to transfer residents to qualify for mitigation, it will be difficult to find transfer destinations, given the existence of an acute labor supply shortage in the area.
-Will the Department assist with identifying other facilities to accept the residents?
+- Q. Can a facility qualify for mitigation in the context of an acute labor supply shortage if it has reduced admissions, but has not taken the extraordinary steps of suspending them entirely or transferring residents to another facility? - If a facility is required to transfer residents in order to qualify for mitigation, but the residents do not initiate the transfer, how does the facility comply with federal regulations at 42 CFR § 483.15(c)(1)(i)?

-A. When evaluating the steps taken to ensure the health and safety of residents during a period of insufficient staffing and an acute labor supply shortage, as declared by the Commissioner of Health, in the area the facility is located in, the Department will consider all actions taken by the facility over the course of the quarter, including but not limited to transferring residents when allowable by law and appropriate.
+- o If a facility is required to transfer residents to qualify for mitigation, it will be difficult to find transfer destinations, given the existence of an acute labor supply shortage in the area.
+Will the Department assist with identifying other facilities to accept the residents? - A. When evaluating the steps taken to ensure the health and safety of residents during a period of insufficient staffing and an acute labor supply shortage, as declared by the Commissioner of Health in the area the facility is located in, the Department will consider all actions taken by the facility over the course of the quarter, including but not limited to transferring residents when allowable by law and appropriate.

-Notices of Compliance/Noncompliance
+Notices of Compliance/Non-compliance

-Q. When can facilities expect initial notices, and will each quarter be given calculated/separately?
+Q. When can facilities expect initial compliance notices, and will each quarter be given/calculated separately?

-A. The Department anticipates disseminating initial notices the week of July 15, 2023, barring any technical or other operational issues.
+A. The Department anticipates disseminating initial notices the week of July 24, 2023, barring any technical or other operational issues.
 Individual notices will be provided for each review period when the corresponding assessment cycle is completed.
-The compliance notices disseminated at that point will include information on what period is being covered
+The compliance notices disseminated at that point will include information on what period is being covered.